awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

    GRANT REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO 'repl_user'@'mydomain.com';
    ```

-1. If you used SQL format to create your backup file and the external instance is not MariaDB 10\.0\.2 or greater, look at the contents of that file\.
+1. If you used SQL format to create your backup file and the external instance is not MariaDB 10\.0\.24 or higher, look at the contents of that file\.

    ```
    cat backup.sql